aerospike/aerospike-client-python/doc/aerospike_helpers.rst

 Module contents
 ---------------
-This package contains helpers to be used by the list, map, bitwise and other operations
+This package contains helpers to be used by the operate and operate_ordered for lists, maps and bitwise operations

 .. automodule:: aerospike_helpers
     :members: